 Fruit and vegetables

-Allowed: sieved tomato sauces (no skin or seeds), tomato purée, well-cooked vegetables with no skin, seeds, stalks, mash or creamed potatoes (no skin), melon (no seeds/skin), stewed apple, plums, tinned pears/peaches, ripe banana and fruit juices with no bits.
+Allowed: sieved tomato sauces (no skin or seeds), tomato purée, well-cooked vegetables (with no skin, seeds, or stalks), mash or creamed potatoes (no skin), melon (no seeds/skin), stewed apple, plums, tinned pears/peaches, ripe banana and fruit juices with no bits.